Exact finite-dimensional description for networks of globally coupled spiking neurons: Introduction

 The main finding of Ott and Antonsen is the existence of an invariant two-dimensional manifold, the so-called Ott-Antonsen (OA) manifold, corresponding to a wrapped Cauchy distribution of the oscillators' phases, which allows for a formulation of exact closed equations of motion for the global order parameter.
-In terms of the neural dynamics, these equations correspond to closed equations for the parameters characterizing populations of neurons, such as the firing rate and mean voltage.
+In terms of the neural dynamics, these equations correspond to closed equations for the parameters characterizing populations of neurons, such as the firing rate and mean voltage \cite{montbrio_pazo_roxin_2015}.
 While the OA manifold is generally assumed to be attractive for systems with quenched and/or noisy inhomogeneity, and thus describes asymptotic in time attractors, generally initial conditions lie outside the OA manifold and the corresponding transients are not captured by the OA equations.
 Recently, two of us developed an exact six-dimensional description for the evolution of Kuramoto-type oscillator populations outside of the OA manifold~\cite{cestnik_pikovsky_2022a}.
+The goal of this paper is to extend this approach to networks of globally coupled spiking neurons, whose microscopic dynamics are given by the quadratic integrate-and-fire (QIF) or the theta-neuron model,

+with global recurrent input $I(t)$ and individual inputs $I_k(t)$ that include quenched and noisy inhomogeneity (for a detailed discussion of these equations see Section~\ref{sec:gcsn} below).
+In~\cite{clusella_montbrio_2022} it was demonstrated that the collective dynamics of QIF neurons driven by independent Cauchy white noise is described by a mean-field model on the OA manifold that is identical to that for QIF neurons driven by time-independent Cauchy-Lorentz distributed inputs.
+Here, we will go beyond the OA theory and demonstrate that the collective dynamics in the thermodynamic limit $N\to\infty$ are exactly described by system~\eqref{eq:ndv},

-The goal of this paper is to extend this approach to networks of spiking neurons.
-We will demonstrate that with these exact six-dimensional equations one can properly describe the transient dynamics outside the OA manifold, and in particular find exact basins of attraction of different asymptotic dynamical regimes (which lie on the OA manifold) for arbitrary perturbations.
+for three complex collective variables $\Phi,\lambda,\sigma$ (Section~\ref{sec:fdr} below is devoted to the derivation of this principal result of our work).
+These variables readily allow for extracting the dynamics of the population firing rate $R(t)$ and of the mean voltage $V(t)$ through a simple relation, Eq.~\eqref{eq:RV_vars}.
+With these exact six-dimensional equations one can properly describe the transient dynamics outside the OA manifold, and in particular find exact basins of attraction of different asymptotic dynamical regimes (which lie on the OA manifold) for arbitrary perturbations.